Rodent Glue Traps: Do They Work? South Shore IPM’s Approach

 The short answer is: Yes, but with caveats.
 Glue traps can capture rodents, but their effectiveness depends on several factors:

-- Placement is Key
+Placement is Key

 Rodents are creatures of habit, often following the same paths along walls or under furniture.
-A glue trap placed in the middle of an open room will likely go untouched, but one set along a well-traveled rodent route can be much more successful. - Type of Rodent Matters
+A glue trap placed in the middle of an open room will likely go untouched, but one set along a well-traveled rodent route can be much more successful.
+For how to use glue traps effectively, it’s important to place them in areas where rodents frequent, such as behind furniture, along baseboards, or in dark corners.

-In dusty or humid environments, the adhesive on the traps can lose its stickiness over time, rendering them less effective. - Proper Monitoring
+In dusty or humid environments, the adhesive on the traps can lose its stickiness over time, rendering them less effective.

-While glue traps can work in specific scenarios, they are not a one-size-fits-all solution—and that’s where South Shore IPM’s expertise shines.
+While glue traps can work in specific scenarios, they are not a one-size-fits-all solution, and that’s where South Shore IPM’s expertise shines.

-South Shore IPM’s Perspective On Rodent Control
+South Shore IPM’s Perspective on Rodent Control

-The Pros And Cons Of Rodent Glue Traps
+The Pros and Cons of Rodent Glue Traps

 If you’re still considering glue traps, here’s a quick rundown of their advantages and drawbacks: